Dearest Dorf Haus (Lisa, Neil, Grace and Cardi the Cat),

 Or when after a particularly intense session of morning yoga with Lisa, I came home to Grace happily playing with her bop, and Neil had coffee and a smoothie waiting, and I thought aloud, “This is dangerous.
 I meeeeeaaan, I could just live here forever.”
 No one disagreed.

 For four months, we strangely and perfectly played the three primary colors that make all of the other colors in Life, and it was amazing.
 I never felt out of place, always felt welcome, wanted even.
-Some days I was Lisa’s confidant, some days I was Neil’s (after Lisa had to bow out) drinking buddy, some days (most days) I was Grace’s bossy way older sister, sometimes I was all three at the same time, roles interchangeable.
+Some days I was Lisa’s confidant, some days I was Neil’s drinking buddy, some days (most days) I was Grace’s bossy way older sister, sometimes I was all three at the same time, roles interchangeable.
 In all cases, the neighbors definitely thought something weird was going on.

 But in two hours, you’ll drop me off at the Greyhound and we’ll hug our hugs and say our goodbyes, definitely not forever, but forever to this weird little comfortable life we found ourselves living.